 Does it cost a lot to get a chip in my windscreen repaired?

-The insurance excess for repairing your windscreen is cheaper than a replacement, which might be required if a chip is left and turns into a crack.
-Especially in the winter months as cold temperatures cause glass to expand and contract.
-Here at Budget Insurance, there is no excess to pay for a windscreen repair so it’s easy to get it fixed.
-However, other insurance providers may vary so it may be worth checking your documents to see what your excess is.
+With Budget Insurance, there is only a small £25 excess to pay for a windscreen repair so it’s easy and inexpensive to get it fixed.
+However, However, if the chip is left and it turns to a crack which requires your windscreen to be replaced a £100 excess is payable.
 If you are insured with us and need to get your glass chip repaired, please call our windscreen repair line on 0330 018 3242.
 The lines are open 24 hours a day, 7 days a week!

 How long does it take to repair a chipped windscreen?